kkmcgg/splat/README.md

 **Consensus Blending** is a novel approach to enhance LiDAR data by capitalizing on overlapping pulse regions.
 By focusing on areas where pulses intersect, this method aims to boost the signal-to-noise ratio, ensuring that only consistent and corroborated data is emphasized.
 By treating overlapping LiDAR pulses as a form of consensus, or a "seconded motion", weak or inconsistent signals can be minimized or excluded, yielding a more refined and reliable point cloud.
 This technique has potential implications for improving point cloud quality in applications ranging from topographic mapping to autonomous vehicle navigation.

+# Gaussian Splatting and Data Integration: A Deep Dive

+Exploring the nature of observations, Gaussian splatting stands out as a versatile technique in computer graphics and data visualization.
+Our discussion ventured into the intricacies of integrating 4D observations and the role of Gaussian splatting in this context.

+## The Gaussian Nature of Observations

+All observations, from sources such as lidar, radar, cameras, or sound, can potentially be viewed as Gaussian.
+This perspective arises from the interpretation of observations as fields in a 4D space – comprising three spatial dimensions and time.
+Mathematically, this can be represented as:

+$$\[ \text{Observation} = f(x, y, z, t) \]$$

+The Bayesian approach emphasizes that all measurements should ideally come with a prior, possibly represented by a 4D Total Propagated Uncertainty (4DTPU).
+This leads us to an essential revelation:

+$$\[ \text{Observation Complete} = \text{Observation} + 4DTPU \]$$

+## Gaussian Splatting: The Heart of Integration

+The essence of Gaussian splatting lies in its ability to approximate diverse behaviors through superposition.
+By judiciously placing and scaling Gaussian functions, even introducing negative amplitudes, asymmetric features in data can be effectively captured.
+In a 2D space, the Gaussian function is given by:

+$$\[ G(x, y) = e^{-\frac{x^2 + y^2}{2\sigma^2}} \]$$

+## Efficient Alternatives to Gaussian

+While Gaussians are powerful, computational efficiency often dictates the search for alternatives:

+1. **Epanechnikov Kernel**: Defined as \( K(u) = \frac{3(1 - u^2)}{4} \) for \( |u| \leq 1 \) and 0 otherwise.
+2. **B-spline Kernels**: B-splines are piecewise polynomial functions, offering a balance between smoothness and computational efficiency.
+3. **Piecewise Linear Kernel**: Represented as a triangle function, it's less smooth but computationally efficient.
+4. **Wavelet Transform**: Wavelets like the Haar wavelet can provide localized frequency information.
+5. **Look-up Tables (LUTs)**: Precomputed values of the Gaussian function, stored for faster access.
+6. **Binomial Approximation**: A multi-pass algorithm that approaches a Gaussian shape.

+## Introducing Negative Splatting

+Traditional Gaussian splatting primarily utilizes positive kernel values.
+However, the concept of "negative splatting" brings forth a novel approach.
+By employing both positive and negative Gaussians, datasets with overlapping or contradictory information can be seamlessly integrated.
+This idea can be represented as:

+$$\[ \text{Integrated Data} = \text{Positive Gaussian} - \text{Negative Gaussian} \]$$

+## Key Terms and Concepts

+1. **4DTPU (4D Total Propagated Uncertainty)**: Represents the uncertainty associated with an observation in a 4D space.
+2. **NeRF (Neural Radiance Fields)**: A technique for 3D scene rendering from 2D images using deep learning.
+3. **Differential Rendering**: Highlights the difference between two rendering techniques.
+4. **Deconvolution**: An image processing technique that can sometimes yield negative values.
+5. **Wavelet Transforms**: Decomposes signals into various frequency bands.

 # Shadertoys